Siebel Email Response Administration Guide > Global Deployment for Siebel Email Response >

 • eMail Response - Process Service Request

 MsgDefaultLanguageCode is an argument in the workflow process.
 It specifies the language that the workflow process uses to set the language of a created activity record.
-For example, when a user sends an email to fra_support@yourcompany.com, an activity record is created with a language of FRA.
-Based on the activity language, Assignment Manager can assign the activity to the agent who handles French email.
-For a list of input parameters to configure for response groups, see Adding Input Arguments to a Response Group.
+For example, when a user sends an email to fra_support@example.com, an activity record is created with a language of FRA.
+Assignment Manager can assign the activity to the agent who handles French email by using the activity language.
+For information about the input parameters to configure for response groups, see Adding Input Arguments to Response Groups.

 When creating templates for a global deployment, follow the convention of naming the templates in English and including the language and locale to help maintain consistency.
 Oracle uses this naming convention for translating the standard templates the Siebel Email Response uses into the languages that Oracle supports.
 It is recommended that you follow the same naming convention.